The Money Transmitter License in the United States: Regulatory Overview

 • Provide hosted wallets or manage private keys

-• Facilitate decentralised finance (DeFi) settlements with central control points
+• Facilitate decentralized finance (DeFi) settlements with central control points

 New York mandates a BitLicense.
-Texas and Wyoming offer more favourable frameworks for blockchain firms.
+Texas and Wyoming offer more favorable frameworks for blockchain firms.

 MTMA: Multi-State Simplification

-The Money Transmission Modernisation Act (MTMA), adopted by over 30 states, provides uniform standards for:
+The Money Transmission Modernization Act (MTMA), adopted by over 30 states, provides uniform standards for:

 • Net worth